 Florida is world-renowned for its sunny and warm climate, white sand beaches, and attractions such as Disney World, the Kennedy Space Center, and of course everyone’s favorite, Margaritaville.
-What Jimmy Buffett forgot to mention though was how bad hurricane season can get here in the Orange State.
+What Jimmy Buffett forgot to mention, though, was just how bad hurricane season can get here in the Orange State.

-“Changes in Latitudes, Changes in Attitudes” rings true for Florida natives living in hurricane-prone regions, even if that’s not quite how Mr. Buffett meant it.
-RoofCrafters has been repairing and replacing roofs destroyed in hurricanes for nearly 28 years now, and we’ve seen firsthand which types of roofing materials can withstand these wild winds, and which materials fall short.
+“Changes in Latitudes, Changes in Attitudes” rings true for Florida natives living in storm-prone regions, even if that’s not quite how Mr. Buffett meant it.
+RoofCrafters has been repairing and replacing roofs destroyed in hurricanes for nearly 29 years now, and we’ve seen firsthand which types of roofing materials can withstand these wild winds, and which materials fall short.

-We want all homeowners facing the brunt of this hurricane season and every hurricane season from here on out to be well prepared with a stable roof on their homes.
+We want all homeowners facing the brunt of the upcoming hurricane season and every one of them from here on out to be well prepared with a stable roof on their homes.
 So, if you’re interested in learning more about the best type of roofing material to protect your home and your family during a hurricane, stick around until the end of this article.
 Let’s get started!

 Which Type of Roofing is Best for Hurricanes in Florida?

 There are many different types of roofing on the market readily available to you the next time you decide to replace your roof, but which one is the best for withstanding hurricane-force winds?
 Some of your options include:

 Every homeowner has their own style, and while metal roofing may not fit into your unique aesthetic, it is by far the most secure and safest option available when it comes to withstanding a hurricane.
 Florida is known for its infamous hurricane season, and if you live in a hurricane-prone region, it’s best to choose safety over style.
 However, if you ask me, I think metal roofs are pretty sleek and provide great curb appeal.